yash150204/Yash_Agrawal/crashboards_international.md

 ### The IGCSE branch of CrashBoards is inventively named CrashIGCSE, and the IBDP branch of CrashBoards will be CrashBacculureate.
 #### If you are familiar with the IBDP, there are several facets of the diploma, such as the individual assessment and extended essay which we plan to offer aid on.
 ### We have designed our business model to facilitate the online collaboration of tutors and students who require a quick revision or guidance to boost their scores in a short span of time during their summer or winter breaks.
+### We **do not** offer our courses to **teach** students, but rather offer our courses to **rigorously assess and challenge their existing knowledge about a subject** pushing it to new boundaries through a series of question papers, quizzes etc. We obviously also cover the 'challenging topics', but theoretical knowledge is given second priority in comparison to practical application of the concept.
 ### Duration of course
 #### At CrashBoards we understand that every teacher has his/her own style of educating, and it would be waste of talent to push an educator to complete his/her teaching in a set time frame.
 Keeping respect of this very fact, the duration of each subject within a course will vary, and will depend on the tutor.
 #### The tutor will have to consolidate all the high scoring, tough and conceptual topics to 3 hours a day for a duration of 16 to 22 days, or maximum 30 days.
 We belief that 3 hours everyday expect for a Sunday, with a 10 minute break at the mid point is extremely manageable for both students and educators.